 If you have just been arrested in Boston or anywhere in Massachusetts, you are probably very confused, nervous, scared and wondering what comes next.
 Hopefully the information below can help you if you have just been arrested in Massachusetts.

 How Does Bail in Massachusetts Work?

 Most people that get arrested in Massachusetts post a cash bail at the Police Station.
 The bail is normally personal recognizance, which means someone’s promise to appear in court on the next day.
 Also, the person arrested must pay a nonrefundable fee of $40.
 This fee pays the bail commissioner or clerk to come to the police station after hours.
 If bail is set at the police station you will be given a piece of paper that gives the time and date you are ordered to court.

 What’s an Arraignment In Massachusetts?

-After you have been arrested in Massachusetts you have to go to court for an arraignment.
+After you have been arrested in Massachusetts, you must go to court for an arraignment.
 An arraignment is a hearing in front of the judge.
 An arraignment is to formally charge someone with a crime.
 Bail or conditions of release can be set at the arraignment.
 Even if you paid $40 at the police station bail may still be set.
 The District Attorney may request a cash bail in court.
 Also, the judge may also impose conditions of release.
 For example, conditions of release include drug-free with testing, no abuse of the victim or stay away from the victim.